gmolveau/pocket_to_wallabag/README.md

 The only dependency is `requests` so you can either install it globally with `pip3 install --user requests` or use a `virtualenv`.

-Or to create a virtualenv : `python3 -m venv venv`.
+To create the virtualenv : `python3 -m venv venv`.

 Activate it : `source venv/bin/activate`